imagej/imagej.github.io/pages/Clojure_Scripting.md

 ### Importing classes

-{% include importing-classes lang='Clojure' %} You can specify imports in Clojure in a few ways:
+{% include importing-classes lang='Clojure ' %} You can specify imports in Clojure in a few ways:

 ``` clojure
 ; A single import.